0118 937 5429

 Visitors to the school are made aware of our safeguarding and child protection policies on arrival at the school and are given information about what to do if they are concerned about any aspect of child welfare.

 We undertake due diligence to ensure that visiting speakers are appropriate.
-Speakers will be supervised at all times and will not be allowed to speak to pupils without a member of staff being present.
+Speakers will be supervised at all times and will not be allowed to speak to the children without a member of staff being present.

 Staff must not invite speakers into school without first obtaining permission from the Head of School.